-- The ports of Beaumont and Port Arthur have reopened with restrictions, while the Port of Lake Charles remains closed. - All refineries in the Beaumont/Port Arthur and Lake Charles regions initially shut-in operations in preparation for the storm, accounting for approximately 13% of the total U.S. operable refining capacity.
-Refineries in the Beaumont/Port Arthur area have begun restarting operations. - As of 12:30 PM EDT August 29, 82% of the oil production and 59% of the natural gas production in the federally administered areas of the U.S. Gulf of Mexico remain shut-in, according to estimates by the Bureau of Safety and Environmental Enforcement (BSEE). - The refinery and offshore platform shut-ins are not anticipated to cause immediate supply issues.
+- The ports of Beaumont & Port Arthur have reopened with restrictions.
+The Port of Lake Charles is closed. - All refineries in the Beaumont/Port Arthur and Lake Charles regions initially shut-in operations in preparation for the storm, accounting for approximately 13% of the total U.S. operable refining capacity.
+Refineries in the Beaumont/Port Arthur area have begun restarting operations, which could take more than a week. - As of 12:30 PM EDT August 30, 70% of the oil production and 50% of the natural gas production in the federally administered areas of the U.S. Gulf of Mexico remain shut-in, according to estimates by the Bureau of Safety and Environmental Enforcement (BSEE). - The refinery and offshore platform shut-ins are not anticipated to cause immediate supply issues.
 For the week ending on August 21, overall U.S. stocks of gasoline and distillate were 4.7% and 24.7% above the seasonal 5-year average.
 Jet fuel is slightly below the average, but within the 5-year range.
 Across the Gulf Coast, stocks of gasoline and distillate were 14% and 43% above the 5-year average respectively.
 Gulf Coast stocks of crude oil were 23.4% above the 5-year average in the Gulf Coast (not including the SPR). - Due to power outages across the impacted areas, there may be localized retail fuel station disruptions.
 Suppliers are working to keep retail stations supplied.